dotnet/docs-maui/docs/user-interface/images/app-icons.md

 > [!IMPORTANT]
 > You can specify the icon in Visual Studio by using the **Solution Explorer** pane.
 First, select the file, then in the **Properties** pane, set the **Build Action** to **MauiIcon**.
 Be careful though, your this adds an additional icon to your project file without removing the previous icon.
 Only the first `<MauiIcon>` item defined by the project file is respected.
 It's generally easier to manually specify the icon in the project file, or by simply replacing the _appicon.svg_ file that is created by the project template.

 After changing the icon, by either changing the content of the image resources or by specifying a new image resource file, you may need to clean the project in Visual Studio.
-To clean the project, right-click on the project file in the **Solution Explorer** pane, and choose **Clean**.
+To clean the project, right-click on the project file in the **Solution Explorer** pane, and select **Clean**.
 You also may need to uninstall the app from the target platform you're testing with.

 > [!CAUTION]
 > If you don't clean the project and uninstall the app from the target platform, you may not see your new icon.